 Looking for a home in King or North Pierce County, Washington?
-As your local real estate expert, I can help.
-View my latest listings, complete with photos, virtual tours, property details and more.
-In addition to viewing the listings, you can customize your online experience.
+As your local real estate expert, I can help!
+View my latest listings complete with photos, virtual tours, property details, and more.
+Customize your online experience to find the perfect home for you.

-So you’re buying a home—congrats!
-Investing in a house is an awesome way to build wealth.
-But buying a home can feel a lot like gambling if you’re not sure how to spot a potential money pit.
+Buying a home is a major milestone—congratulations!
+Investing in a house is a fantastic way to build wealth.
+However, it can feel overwhelming if you’re unsure how to spot potential issues.

-But once you’re settled on all that, you’ll need to know if a home has good bones—is it built to last or about to fall over?
-Here’s our list of the seven important things you should look for in a house to help answer that question—so you can feel confident you’ve got a rock-solid home.
+Once you’ve considered these aspects, it’s crucial to assess if the home has good bones—is it built to last or likely to cause problems?
+Here’s our list of seven essential things to look for in a house to help you feel confident in your choice and ensure you’ve found a rock-solid home.

-7 Key Things to Look for When Buying a House
+Seven Essential Things to Look for in a House

 - Search, save and flag favorites